Trick-or-treater, 14, hospitalized after being struck by car in Revere, friend says

-The teen was trick-or-treating with a group of friends Thursday night when she was struck as they were trying to cross American Legion Highway on their way to an MBTA station, her friends said.
+The teen was trick-or-treating with a group of friends Thursday around 8 p.m. when she was hit by a car as they were trying to cross American Legion Highway on their way to an MBTA station, her friend, Aya Beno, said.

 She was taken by ambulance to a nearby hospital with undisclosed injuries.

-“She is really nice.
-I love her, she’s beautiful and I really hope she’s doing OK,” one friend said.
-“I send my prayers to her family.”

-The friends said they think the car that hit her stopped further down the street.

-“I felt like it was my sister that got hit by a car,” one of the teens said at the scene.
+“I felt like it was my sister that got hit by a car,” said Rania Benourdia whose sister witnessed the crash.
 “I didn’t think it was going to happen.
 I never would have thought that a little girl, 14-years-old would… I don’t know.
 I am shocked.”

 This is a developing news story; stay with 7NEWS on-air and online for the latest details.